simigate/blockChain-project_3/part A/README.md

 Requirement 3: Project write-up - IPFS
 ---------------------------------------

-IPFS is used to upload image from browser using local ipfsnode
+ipfs-api is used to upload image from browser using a local ipfsnode

-In browser javascript :  const ipfs = window.IpfsApi('/ip4/127.0.0.1/tcp/5001')
+const ipfs = window.IpfsApi('/ip4/127.0.0.1/tcp/5001')